NHS hearing aids and batteries present an alternative resource to assist the hard of hearing.

 To make size choice easier, the batteries also have corresponding colours that are unified across all manufacturers.

 - 10 = Yellow

 - 312 = Brown

 - 675 = Blue

 You can get the batteries you need for your hearing aid completely free if you carry your NHS brown record book with you when you pick them up.
 There are a number of places across the UK where NHS batteries are available, e.g. hospitals or GP surgeries.
 In addition, you can also turn to Deaf Access as they also provide the service.
-Solihull NHS Care Trust can even send you the batteries by post as an alternative to the regular collection in person.
+Some NHS Care Trusts can even send you the batteries by post as an alternative to the regular collection in person.

 Hearing Aid Battery Care

 The batteries usually come in packs of six so you will have spare batteries after you open the package.